 Every year I look into my stem cell crystal ball and make predictions for our field including regenerative medicine.
 Well, I don’t really look into a crystal ball, but I try to use a combination of what I’m hearing through the grapevine, stuff I’m reading, some info that is not yet in the public domain, and common sense to make predictions.
 Today’s post has my 20 predictions for next year, 2018.
 You can see my 2017 predictions and my grading of how I did here. …Read More

 Cut, modify, paste… It’s kind of a CRISPR mantra for those of us using gene editing in the lab.
 But it’s supposed to be happening just on DNA, right?
 Now it appears that someone on a team of human embryo CRISPR researchers possibly got carried away with the cutting-modifying-pasting mindset to take it beyond DNA to also do so with passages of another researcher’s published work that they apparently slightly modified and put into their own paper without any acknowledgement.
 The 2016 article in question containing plagiarized …Read More

 By Elliot Hosman Summary.
 A campaign calling for a moratorium on using CRISPR in human embryos was launched by a prominent French organization fighting for narrow understandings of life and family.
 A recent campaign calling for a ban on “transgenic” human embryos was launched by one of France’s most prominent organizations fighting for “science”-backed “one-man-one-woman” families, and the exclusion of all other forms.
 Since March 24, more than 15,500 people in France have signed a Change.org petition started by Alliance VITA declaring (translated from …Read More

-Please tell us in the comments why you voted the way you did.
+Please take our new poll.
+Would you have a genetically modified baby?
+There are a lot of issues and even feelings to factor into this question Please tell us in the comments why you voted the way you did.